 Stryxshop are now stocking my prints and MEATOO jewellery- https://www.stryxshop.co.uk/shop/lexi-strauss-/31

 Thank you Arts Council England and the Elmley Foundation for awarded funding to research the relationship between trauma and humour

 'Tupperware Party' and 'Hostess' now on permanent display at the New Hall Art Collection, Cambridge University.

-STATEMENT Narratives seeking out absurdity and subversion may hold insightful keys, since truths are often grasped in their transition from nonsense.
-Thus, subjects within the paintings sometimes appear clownish, displaying both a rigid facade and a vulnerable persona.
+Narratives seeking out absurdity and subversion may hold insightful keys, since truths are often grasped in their transition from nonsense.
+Thus, subjects within the paintings sometimes appear humanely clown-like, often displaying both a rigid facade and a vulnerable persona.

 Arising from interviews and imagination, specious, fluid narratives subliminally weave works together in order to explore the idea of individuation and complex human relationships with belief systems.

 Paintings are also occasionally ventriliquised in order to tell stories.
 Playfully theatrical installations using projections allow objects or subjects within the imagery to breath, speak and sing collectively or as individuals.